popcor255/katacoda-tekton/getting-started-tekton-pipelines/step4.md

 ### Configuring Resources and Credentials for Tasks

-In the following example, you can see a `Task` definition with the `git` input and `image` output introduced earlier.
-The arguments of the `Task` command support variable substitution so that the `Task` definition is constant and the value of parameters can change during runtime.
+In the following example, you can see a **Task** definition with the **git** input and **image** output introduced earlier.
+The arguments of the **Task** command support variable substitution so that the **Task** definition is constant and the value of parameters can change during runtime.

+You are going to create a task that will build a docker image from the source code.
+The Task will take that image and push it to an image registry like Docker Hub.

 You will need this task in the next step.

 Create this file:
-`touch build-and-push-docker-image-from-git-task-run.yaml`{{execute}}
+`touch build-and-push-docker-image-from-git-task.yaml`{{execute}}

-Go to the **build-and-push-docker-image-from-git-task-run.yaml** editor and copy and paste this yaml:
+Go to the **build-and-push-docker-image-from-git-task.yaml** editor and copy and paste this yaml:

 ```yaml
 apiVersion: tekton.dev/v1beta1